The Cost of Family Violence: November is Family Violence Prevention Month

 · Poor mental and physical health

-· Deviant behavior in children and youths
+· Behavior in children and youths that models the home environment

 · Lower educational achievement